 In addition, the cues eliminate noise from the primary interest area so that eyeballs get drawn to it.

-You could create visual cues on your eComm website using:
+You could create visual cues on your eCommerce website using these persuasive marketing techniques:

 - Color contrast